bigb123/beatport-aiff-converter/README.md

 ```
 chmod u+x convert.sh
 cd /dir/with/aiffs
-/path/to/convert.sh
+/path/to/convert.sh flac|alac|both
 ```
-It will produce .flac files with cover arts
+It will produce chosen files with cover arts